chises/ha-oilfox/README.md

     password: "<your password>"
 ```
 ## Result
-After installing the component and configure the sensor a new entity will be added.
-Something like *sensor.oilfox_<hadwareid>*
+After installing the component and configure the sensor new entities will be added.
+Something like *sensor.oilfox_<hadwareid>_<sensor>
-If you have multiple OilFox connected to a single account a entity for every OilFox will be created.
+Multiple Devices on the OilFox account are supported.

 ![image](https://user-images.githubusercontent.com/10805806/164026064-9a6412e5-19fe-46d3-b9d7-ea4f1627ec21.png)